by Adrienne Vincent

 What is Bird Breeder's Lung?

-Although not a problem for most bird owners, bird dust and feather particles can cause serious damage to lungs.
-The situation is more likely to occur when many birds are kept in a confined space and exposure is over a prolonged period of time.
+Although Bird Breeder's Lung is the most common version of hypersensitivity pneumonitis, it is not a problem for most bird owners.
+For some bird owners, however, repeated exposure to proteins found in bird dust, feather particles, or droppings can cause serious damage to lungs.
+The situation is more likely to occur when many birds are kept in a confined space and exposure is intense and/or over a prolonged period of time.

-The best way to reduce the amount of allergens in the air and possibly prevent problems in the future, is to use a high quality air purifier.
+Doctors are quick to recommend removing birds from the home, but this is not a happy solution for most bird owners.
+Another way to control the amount of allergens in the air and possibly prevent problems in the future, is to use a high quality air purifier.
 The right air cleaner can dramatically reduce the quantity of offending particles of bird dust as well as normal indoor pollutants like dust, dander and pollen.

+It is important to choose an air purifier that will be effective and do no harm.
 We always recommend HEPA or better.
 HEPA (which stands for High Efficiency Particle Arresting) is a government standard.
 No manufacturer of air purifiers can claim to be HEPA unless their unit removes 99.97% of particles greater than .3 microns in size.
-Bird dust and dog and cat dander are large enough to be trapped in the HEPA material.
+Bird dust as well as dog and cat dander are large enough to be trapped in the HEPA material.
+In addition, a good air purifier will capture odors and chemical fumes as well as particles.

 According to the EPA, ionizers are not effective in removing particles, chemicals or odors and, to add insult to injury, generate unwanted ozone.
 The EPA states:

-If you own birds, you need an air purifier.
-To be effective, you'll need something with both good particle filtration and a significant amount of carbon.
-Here are a few excellent choices:
+If you own birds, you need an air purifier with both good particle filtration and a significant amount of carbon.
+We like the brands listed below because they have proven to be excellent at capturing the airborne bird protein particles that can irritate lungs.

 As a bonus, these air purifiers can also protect your bird from YOU!
 In addition to removing airborne particles, each of these units has a large amount of activated carbon that absorbs odors and chemicals.
 Many household items such as bleach, tobacco smoke, cleaning solutions, etc., can kill your bird.
 Over-heated Teflon is extremely toxic to birds and small animals -- and it isn't good for people, either.
 While there is no guarantee that toxins will never reach your pet, the significant amount of carbon in these air cleaners will remove vapors much faster than inferior units with minimal or non-existent amounts of carbon.

-More choices of air purifiers can be found at airfilterstore.com: http://www.airfilterstore.com
+More choices of air purifiers can be found at the Airfilterstore.com website: http://www.airfilterstore.com